SuhaylSayed/Currency-Banknote-Image-Recognition/README.md

 ![Image samples from dataset](https://user-images.githubusercontent.com/40481691/235971927-7260103b-cee4-44e3-ba53-e1cddef04358.png)

-# Summary of Findings:

-**Dataset**

-Two models were developed to recognize Indian currency notes based on denomination: Decision Trees and Convolutional Neural Networks.
-After training, both models' classification accuracy was evaluated on an unseen training dataset.

-Before starting the training process, the dataset, consisting of 2571 images, was analyzed.
-A selection of images, including their dimensions (height, width, and color channels), was carefully examined.
 Images varied significantly due to real-world factors such as image quality, lighting conditions, and camera angle.
 Many of the images depicted only partial views of the currency notes.
-The analysis concluded that models would face challenges identifying currency in various conditions, resulting in lower classification accuracy than if clear images were used.

-The dataset choice was deemed appropriate, providing a diverse set of real-world images that would help models perform well in real-world scenarios, which was the goal of this project.
-Both Decision Trees and Convolutional Neural Networks models were trained using the dataset and evaluated for classification accuracy on an unseen training dataset.
+# Summary of Findings:

 **Decision Trees**